MrHedmad/kerblam/CONTRIBUTING.md

 ## Cutting releases

 When we are ready to push a new release, do the following:
+- Check if `cargo dist` needs to be updated (update `cargo dist` via package manager, then run `cargo dist init` to apply the new configuration).
+Commit the change and push.
-- Update `cargo.toml` with the new tag, and commit the change.
+- Update `cargo.toml` with the new tag, commit the change and push.
 - To trigger a release, push a tag to the `main` branch with the version that needs to be release.
   This triggers `cargo-dist` to build the binaries and installers and upload them to the release.
   - For example: `git tag v0.0.0 && git push --tags`
 - To publish on `crates.io`, use `cargo publish` after triggering `cargo-dist`.
+  - Wait until the `cargo dist` action on Github has concluded before pushing to crates.io.

 And you're done!
 You might want to edit the release made automatically by `cargo-dist` with more information, perhaps by adding a changelog.